 Motivation

-The role of machine learning has been drastically increasing in the last decade.
-It is hard to imagine the modern world without this technology anymore.
-Machine learning algorithms are used ubiquitously in many areas.
+It is hard to imagine the modern world without machine learning algorithms, which are used ubiquitously in many industries.
 For instance, banks use predictive algorithms to score their clients and assess risks.
 IT giants such as Google and Amazon use complex Deep Neural Networks as essential components of their services - Google Translate, Alexa, Google Photos, self-driving cars, and others.
-As the digital component of our lives is becoming dominant, the importance of cybersecurity becomes more prominent.
-Being an extremely flexible tool, machine learning is used in many different contexts starting from simple spam filters and ending with sophisticated methods to detect suspicious activity which helps to spot attacks and block any malicious intent.
-The reasons why machine learning and deep learning are successful in such a dynamic field are manyfold: automated algorithms are better adapted for rapid changes in the virtual environment than heuristic rules based on limited experts’ experience, expert-based systems are not scalable, it is easier and faster to tune a machine learning algorithm than to develop a brand new set of rules.
+As our lives become more digital, cybersecurity becomes more necessary.
+An extremely flexible tool, machine learning is used in many different contexts, from simple spam filters to sophisticated methods to detect suspicious activity, spotting attacks and blocking any malicious intent.
+There are many reasons why machine learning and deep learning are successful in such a dynamic field: automated algorithms are better adapted for rapid changes than heuristic expert-driven approaches, scalability, it is easier and faster to tune a machine learning algorithm than to develop a brand new set of rules.

-Despite the obvious usefulness of machine learning algorithms still, many challenges need to be overcome.
+Despite the obvious usefulness of machine learning algorithms, many challenges persist.
 One such challenge is prediction churn.
-Prediction churn inevitably occurs during the iterative lifecycle of any predictive algorithm.
-Intuitively it is a discrepancy between the predictions made by the same model trained on different data samples and can be defined as a proportion of mismatched data points to the number of overall predictions.
-This mismatch may create many problems for the end users and potentially can be detrimental for businesses that use such algorithms.
-As an illustration, many people are familiar with the auto-classification of their photos.
-After uploading one image, a model predicts that it is a tree.
-However, after retraining this model on an extended data set, prediction churn may lead to a different classification, let's say a car.
-Even though the above example is not dangerous, it led to a scandal in one of Google's services.
+Prediction churn is the discrepancy between the predictions made by the same model trained on different data samples and is defined as a proportion of mismatched data points to the number of overall predictions.
+Churn inevitably occurs during the iterative lifecycle of any predictive algorithm.
+However, mismatches may create many problems for the end users and can be detrimental for businesses that use such algorithms.
+As an illustration, Google faced backlash when their image classification system first identified photos as trees, but then classified them as cars after retraining the model on an extended dataset.
 In a different context, this undesired behavior could lead to serious negative consequences.

 Prediction churn can be further split into two categories.
 The first category is desirable or good churn.
-It happens when an updated version of the model makes correct predictions in cases where the old model makes mistakes.
+It happens when an updated model version makes correct predictions in cases where the old model makes mistakes.
 The second category is undesirable or bad churn.
 This churn is the most problematic since an updated model makes mistakes in cases where the old model’s predictions are correct.
-In an ideal setting, our goal is to reduce undesirable churn and at the same time increase, accuracy which means that increasing the former churn category is not only not a problem but a beneficial side-effect.
-It is worth mentioning that there is an alternative definition of prediction churn that is based on the notion of divergence.
-We find that the latter definition is not as intuitive as a proportion-based one.
-In addition, several variants of derived metrics exist in the literature.
-For instance, churn ratio, and win-loss ratio.
-We will further elaborate on these metrics in our methodology section.
+Our goal is to reduce undesirable churn, and at the same time, increase accuracy.